Ruby instance_eval and friends

 mod.class_eval(string [, filename [, lineno]]) Evaluates the string or block in the context of mod.
 This can be used to add methods to a class. module_eval returns the result of evaluating its argument.
 The optional filename and lineno parameters set the text for error messages.

-, can only be called on classes and modules.
+The module_eval method is an alias.
+These methods, unlike instance_eval, can only be called on classes and modules.

-, but it changes the current class as well.
+As instance_eval it changes self, but it changes the current class as well.

 Basicly what it does is adding instance methods to an existing class: